malouche/ui4pca/README.md

 # Introduction

-This package contains a shiny app that can be used to perform a PCA without any coding and where you can download every obtained results: figures, tables...
+This package contains a shiny app that can be used to perform a PCA without any coding and where you can download all the figures and the tables obtained from this PCA.

 # Installation